haskellfoundation/error-message-index/message-index/messages/GHC-77037/example1/index.md

 title: Importing Data.Maybe (Maybe(..))
 ---

-In the example, the import statement brings all the constructors of the `Maybe` data type into scope.
+In the example, the import statement brings all the constructors of the `Maybe` data type into scope, without mentioning them explicitly.
 The warning can be fixed by explicitly importing the constructors of the `Maybe` data type.

 ## Warning Message